Mbappe magic ends Real Madrid's winless woes with dazzling double at Bilbao

 Madrid doubled their lead just before halftime.
 A patient build-up culminated in Trent Alexander-Arnold delivering a pinpoint cross from the right wing to the far post.
 Mbappe nodded the ball back inside the six-yard box, where Eduardo Camavinga headed in from close range.

+There was still time before the break, however, for Courtois to make another great stop to deny a thunderous Mikel Jauregizar shot from outside the box.

 The second half saw Real ease off the tempo, but Mbappe was far from done.
-In the 59th minute, spotting Bilbao keeper Unai Simon marginally out of position, the French forward unleashed another curling effort from outside the box to seal the win.
+In the 59th minute, spotting Simon marginally out of position, the French forward unleashed another curling effort from outside the box to seal the win.

+It was Mbappe’s 16th goal in 15 games in LaLiga this season, double the eight goals scored by Barcelona's Robert Lewandowski, who is in second place in LaLiga's scoring chart.

+"It was an important match because we wanted to break the (bad) dynamic," Real Madrid manager Xabi Alonso told a press conference.